- Call 2-1-1

 All Maui Health hospitals and facilities*:

-- At this time, no visitors are permitted for adult patients, with the following exceptions:
+- At this time, no visitors are permitted, with the following exceptions:

 - One (1) visitor per pediatric patient, limited to parents or legal guardians.